Vaccines — What You Need to Know

 Resources to Help Boost Vaccine Confidence

-Vaccine confidence comes from resolving questions and concerns unique to the individual through the messengers and channels that the individual trusts.
+color: black;”>Vaccine confidence comes from resolving questions and concerns unique to the individual through the messengers and channels that the individual trusts.
 There is no one way to inspire vaccine confidence.
-People might understandably have questions about COVID-19 vaccines.
+People might understandably have questions about COVID-19 vaccines and boosters.
 Giving people the space to ask these questions and providing them with resources to find credible information from people they trust can help decrease concerns about the vaccine and boost confidence in getting immunized.

 This resource page provides guidance on how to have productive conversations about COVID-19 vaccines with friends and family.
 It has recommendations for communicating about vaccine concerns and ways to share information.
 Visit the website here.